All Episodes

 I think we should.

-When when a sanctuary city or state protects somebody that was found guilty of a crime beyond entering the country illegally, in some cases, violent crimes, and they kill.
+When a sanctuary city or state protects somebody that was found guilty of a crime beyond entering the country illegally, in some cases, violent crimes, and they kill, well, at that point, the people that let them free and did not deport them, they aid and abet the criminal activity.

 In some cases, it's life or death and murder.

-Anyway, big time AJ, we love you.
+Anyway, big time, AJ, we love you.

 God bless you.

-Don't forget on this day we honor the work of the famous, brave, courageous civil rights activists that fought to make our country better.
+Don't forget on this day, we honor the work of the famous, brave, courageous civil rights activists that fought to make our country better.

-Birthday, by the way, was on January 15th, 1929.
+Martin Luther King Jr. birthday, by the way, was on January 15th, 1929.

 He would have turned 90 this year.

-And uh, if you've never taken the time to listen to those tapes of Martin Luther King Jr., watch some videos that they have.
+And if you've never taken the time to listen to those tapes of Martin Luther King Jr., watch some videos that they have.

 It is amazing.

-All right, Hannity tonight, nine Eastern on the Fox News channel.
+All right, Hannity tonight, 9 Eastern on the Fox News channel.

 Hope you had a great Martin Luther King Day holiday, and we will see you back here tomorrow.

-We'll see you tonight at nine.
+We'll see you tonight at 9.

 You want smart political talk without the meltdowns?